yashkumar3066/yashkumar3066/README.md

 ### 🏎 &nbsp;Me Who ?

-🎓&nbsp;I am a final year engineering student in Electronics and Communications at IIIT Dharwad.\
+🎓&nbsp;I am a ASIC PD Intern @analogdevicesinc with a BTech in Electronics and Communications from IIIT Dharwad.\
-👨‍💻&nbsp;Silicon Validation and RTL & Logic Design.
-Exploring and Learning GPU, Embedded Systems, SoC Design and more.\
+👨‍💻&nbsp;Silicon Validation, Physical Design, RTL & Logic Design.
+Exploring and Learning GPGPU, FPGA, Embedded Systems, SoC Design and more.\
 🎸&nbsp;I am a Musician who happens to compose music and play guitar and drums suprisingly well.\
 📮&nbsp;You can contact me with @yashkmar3066 on various socials!